javascript-tutorial/en.javascript.info/README.md

 We'd also like to collaborate on the tutorial with other people.

+Something's wrong?
 A topic is missing?
 Explain it to people, add as PR 👏

 **You can edit the text in any editor.** The tutorial uses enhanced "markdown" format, easy to grasp.
 And if you want to see how it looks on-site, there's a server to run the tutorial locally at <https://github.com/iliakan/javascript-tutorial-server>.